Follow us on Blue Sky Join us on Facebook Follow us on Instagram Follow us on X

 Early Managerial Roles

-After retiring from playing, Solskjær began his managerial career with Manchester United’s reserve team before returning to Norway to manage his former club, Molde, in 2011.
-At Molde, Solskjær won back-to-back Norwegian Tippeligaen titles in 2011 and 2012, marking a successful start to his managerial career.
+Solskjær began his coaching career with Manchester United’s reserve team before returning to Norway to manage Molde, where he won back-to-back league titles in 2011 and 2012.
+He later had a brief spell with Cardiff City before returning to Molde and rebuilding his managerial reputation.

 Manchester United Manager (2018–2021)

 Solskjær was appointed Manchester United’s interim manager in December 2018 following the dismissal of José Mourinho.
-Under Solskjær, United initially experienced a remarkable turnaround in form, going on a lengthy unbeaten run and playing a more attacking, free-flowing style of football.
-This revival included a famous 3-1 victory over Paris Saint-Germain in the Champions League Round of 16, where United overturned a 2-0 first-leg deficit to progress to the quarter-finals.
+His arrival sparked an immediate improvement in form, with United playing more aggressive, attack-minded football and embarking on a long unbeaten run.
+The standout moment of his interim spell was the dramatic 3-1 away win over Paris Saint-Germain in the Champions League, overturning a two-goal first-leg deficit to reach the quarter-finals.

 Permanent Appointment (2019)

-• Player Development: Solskjær played a key role in developing young players, such as Marcus Rashford, Mason Greenwood, and Scott McTominay, while also integrating key signings like Bruno Fernandes and Harry Maguire.
+• Youth Development: Solskjær placed strong faith in players such as Marcus Rashford, Mason Greenwood, and Scott McTominay, while integrating major signings like Bruno Fernandes.

 Struggles and Departure